 Rivers and their banks are subject to a category of legislation called riparian rights.
 While the Crown is said to own the water that flows through a river, the landowner holds the rights to the riverbank, which extends across its bed towards an imaginary line drawn halfway across the river.
 To kayak or swim along a stretch of river, technically you should have permission from each and every one of the property owners on the banks, meaning the long stretch of open water is legally divided up into an invisible grid of lines, each under the control of the owner of that section of land.

-The ownership of the river has been divided into various components, so they can be rented and sold as separate entities.
+The ownership of the river has been divided into various components so that they can be rented and sold as separate entities.
 When the Liberty Stadium, home to both the football and rugby clubs, was built in Swansea, a 70-foot bridge was erected over the river Tawe so people could actually get to it.
 For the privilege of building this city amenity, the council had to pay the Duke of Beaufort, who lives 90 miles away in Badminton House, £280,000 for an easement (a right of way over private property) because for the past 400 years, his family has owned the riverbed.